JostSchienke/UnityEditorTimeTracker/README.md

 | `Unity 2021.3.25f1` | `TRUE` | `TRUE` |

 ## Installation
-Download the Newest Version and check if your current Unity Version does Work with the Time Tracker.
+Download the newest version and check if your current version of Unity works with the Time Tracker.
-Import the Time Tracker using Unitys Package Importer, from here the Programm makes the Rest.
+Import the Time Tracker using Unitys Package Importer, from here the Programm will do the Rest.
-The Time Tracker is going to create a JSON file in the root folder of your Unity Project and is going to log your times in here.
+The Time Tracker will create a JSON file in the root folder of your Unity Project and log your times in there.

 ## Current Bugs